 Breaking from the Prescribed Path

-In 2007, my health was in really bad shape: migraines that lasted for weeks at a time, seasonal allergies, and rheumatoid arthritis topped the list.
-I was in a lot of pain, and it seemed to be getting worse each year.
+In 2007, my health was in really bad shape: rheumatoid arthritis had me bedridden many days and missing work.
+I was in a lot of pain, and it seemed to be getting worse.
 I was only 33 years old, but I felt much older.

-Moving to a new city to live with my (then) fiance (who is now Mr. TAF) seemed like a good time to make a break from a job I wasn’t very happy in and seemed to be putting a lot of added stress on the condition of my health.
+Moving to a new city to get married seemed like a good time to make a break from a job I wasn’t very happy in and seemed to be adding stress to my health condition.

 As a type-A personality kind of person, quitting my career as a teacher without having a backup plan was a clear indication of how desperate I was to find healing…and the meaning of (my) life, while I was at it.